 My name is Dominic Yeo (pronounced “Yo”) and I am a tenured associate professor at the Department of Communication Studies, Hong Kong Baptist University.
-Born and raised in Singapore, I graduated with a PhD in social psychology from University of Cambridge and a first class honours bachelor's degree in communication from National University of Singapore.
+Born and raised in Singapore, I graduated with a PhD in social and developmental psychology from University of Cambridge and a first class honours bachelor's degree in communication from National University of Singapore.

 Broadly speaking, my research examines communication practices and sociocultural phenomena around sexuality, health, and technology, particularly among lgbtq+ and young people.
 The three major themes of my empirical work, spanning qualitative and quantitative social scientific methods, are: